01 of 16

 U.S. Botanic Garden

-While visiting the National Mall, don't miss the U.S. Botanic Garden, located next to the Capitol Building, See plants from all around the world.
-A large part of these gardens are located indoors in the Conservatory, providing a great activity for hot, cold or rainy weather.
-The gardens include azaleas, lilies, orchids, an exotic jungle and a tropical rain forest, and more.
-Read more about the U.S. Botanic Garden
+Many of these gardens are located indoors in the Conservatory, providing a great activity during hot, cold or rainy weather.
+The gardens include azaleas, lilies, orchids, an exotic jungle, a tropical rainforest, and more.

 Closest Metro Stations: Federal Center SW.
 L'Enfant Plaza, Capitol South